jshmrsn/botfarm/README.md

 ## Running Locally

-## !WARNING REGARDING API COSTS!
+> ## API Cost Warning
-If you provide an OpenAI API key and play with agents, the API costs can add up very quickly.
+> If you provide an OpenAI API key and run a simulation with agents, the API costs can add up very quickly.
-This is especially true if you play with agents that use GPT-4 (30x more expensive than GPT-3).
+> GPT-4 based agents currently cost about $0.50 USD per minute, per agent.
-The cost multiplies for each agent that you spawn into a scene.
+> The cost multiplies for each agent that you add to a simulation.
-That said, you can initially play the game without any agents to avoid incurring API costs.
+> That said, you can initially play the game without any agents to avoid incurring API costs.

 ### 1. **Simulation Server**
 #### Running from IntelliJ (recommended)
 Open the `simulation-server` directory as an IntelliJ project.
 Use the Gradle tab to reload all gradle projects.
-Run the "Simulation Server" configuration.
+Run the "Game Simulation Server" configuration.

 #### Running from the terminal (slower iteration)
 In the `simulation-server` directory.